Our commitment: more and better protected areas to improve quality of life

 Mendoza Province

 We are working on a proposal to create the first National Park in the Uspallata Valley, in the province of Mendoza.
 The objective is to guarantee the conservation of the Mendoza River basin’s headwaters, the primary water source for human consumption and production in the north of the province.
+We also accompany the implementation project of the Defense Reserve, to consolidate it as a natural protected area, where the local army and the community of Uspallata act as guardians of nature.

 This project represents an opportunity to conserve water, biodiversity, and the town’s history and promote local development through sustainable tourism.